Trains from and to Berlin Airport

-For the moment, there is only one intercity train line heading from Berlin airport to Dresden (Saxony) and Rostock (Mecklenburg-Vorpommern).
-IC intercity train runs every 2 hours from the railway station located at Terminal 1 of the new airport.
-Travelling time from BER airport to Dresden is 100 minutes while to Rostock 170 minutes.
+For the moment, there is only one intercity train line heading from Berlin Airport to Dresden (Saxony) and Rostock (Mecklenburg-Vorpommern).
+IC intercity train runs several times a day from the railway station located at terminal 1 of the new airport.
+Traveling time from BER Airport to Dresden is 100 minutes, while to Rostock is 170 minutes.
 Tickets are available both online and through the Railway Station’s vending machines.

-Berlin airport (BER) has two train stations.
-The railway station serving Terminals 1 and 2 is located under the Terminal Building 1, at the U2 level.
-Terminal 5 railway station is the old Schönefeld train station and is connected to Terminal Building 5 via a covered corridor.
+Berlin Airport (BER) has two train stations.
+The railway station serving terminals 1 and 2 is located under terminal building 1, at the U2 level.
+Terminal 5 railway station is the old Schönefeld Train Station and is connected to terminal building 5 via a covered corridor.

 How much is the train from Berlin Airport to city centre?

 A one-way train ticket from Berlin Airport to Berlin city center costs 3.80€ (3.80$) for adults.
 Children 6-14 years old are charged 2.70€ (2.70$).
 Tickets are available through the airport’s sales points, the automatic vending machines, and online.